-The Border areas of Himachal Pradesh fall in the outer Himalayas and hence the terrain and the climatic conditions are highly inhospitable.
+The Border areas of Himachal Pradesh fall in the outer Himalayas and hence the terrain and climatic conditions are highly inhospitable.
 Border Blocks are high altitude cold condense having scanty rainfall.
 The agriculture activities are possible under assured irrigation conditions.
 The villages are located in remote and far-flung area requiring huge network of roads to connect them.
 Hence the cost of development of infrastructure is enormous and within the limited resources available in the State Plan, we are unable to keep pace to meet the desired objective within a reasonable time frame.
 Needless to say that the core infrastructure line roads, irrigation, agriculture, electrification and institutional infrastructural development lead to sustainable development in the long run and hence these sectors require speedy development by way of mobilizing additional resources.
 In addition to develop educated manpower to generate indigenous entrepreneurship, it is also imperative to improve the quality of schools and college infrastructure including the hostels.
-Hence under the Border Area Development Programme major focus is proposed to be given on the infrastructure activities like roads, irrigation, agriculture/horticulture, electrification, education and health sectors.
+In the BADP guidelines, it has been stressed that the programme will cover all the census villages/towns, semi-urban and urban areas located within 0-10 KM distance(Crow-fly/aerial distance) from the first habitation from International Boundary(IB).
+The imaginary line joining all the first habitations from the IB will be the zero line for BADP and the 10 KM distance towards the interior will be calculated from this zero line.
+On the basis of this criteria there are 198 villages falling between 0-10 KM area and 39 villages between 10-20 KM in Border Blocks of Himachal Pradesh.